THOMASELOVE/431-quizzes-2024/README.md

 4. You will have the opportunity to edit your responses after completing the Quiz, but this must be completed by the deadline.
 5. You are welcome (even encouraged) to consult the materials provided on the course website, but you are **not** allowed to discuss the questions on the Quizzes with anyone other than Professor Love or the teaching assistants.
 6. We do not guarantee to answer questions we receive about the Quiz less than 3 hours prior to the Quiz submission deadline.
-7. Quizzes that are more than 59 minutes late will **not** be accepted, except in truly remarkable circumstances.

 ## Grading the Quizzes